its7amo/clean-and-green-website/replit.md

 ## Overview

 Clean and Green is a production-ready professional cleaning service booking platform specializing in eco-friendly cleaning solutions in Oklahoma.
 It facilitates online booking for residential, commercial, and deep cleaning services, as well as custom quote requests.
 The platform features a comprehensive admin dashboard for management of bookings, quotes, business analytics, customer interactions, team operations, and a tiered referral program ($10/$15/$20 rewards).
+Recently expanded with 6 new admin intelligence features: Customer Churn Risk Scoring, Smart Anomaly Alerts, Message Status Tracking, Employee Scheduling, Customer Segmentation, and Quick Actions Dashboard.
 The system includes PWA functionality, automated email/SMS notifications, and is fully deployed to Render.com with proper production environment configuration.

 ## User Preferences